How to Choose the Right Mobile Tourism App for Your Destination Marketing Organization

 Look for Self-Guided and Offline Exploration Options

-GPS-triggered stops: Automatically surface relevant stories or facts as visitors walk by points of interest.
+GPS-triggered stops: These can automatically surface relevant stories or facts as visitors walk by points of interest.

-Downloadable content: Allow users to access maps and tour narratives without relying on a data plan or Wi-Fi.
+Downloadable content: This allows users to access maps and narratives without relying on a data plan, which is particularly useful for rural or heritage areas with limited service.

 Focus on Discoverability and Local Promotion

-Does the tourism app make it easy for you to surface local businesses, heritage sites, and seasonal attractions?
-Your platform should be a dynamic promotion engine.
+A strong tourism app should make it easy for you to surface local businesses, heritage sites, and seasonal attractions.
+Your platform can act as a dynamic promotion engine, helping a DMO highlight specific areas of the local economy.
+Use your platform to spotlight:

 BIA member businesses and retail promotions.